 e.
 If the nock does not deactivate, repeat Steps (b-c) and raise the distance in 2-inch (5 cm) increments until the unit deactivates.

 Note: A pine block, the top of your boots or the inside floor of your truck are examples of semi-hard surfaces.
-If the Firenock does not shut off after a free-fall distance is as high as 12" (30 cm), please return your Firenock in for warranty replacement if it is within the warranty period
+If the Firenock does not shut off after a free-fall distance is as high as 12" (30 cm), please return your Firenock for warranty.

-The following Video would also how you how install the battery onto a Firenock.
+The following Video would also how you how install the battery onto a Firenock lighted nock with dual loop connector.

-For Firenock BL battery, BL has about 36 months shelf life.
-Although BL battery has a longer shelf life than BR, it does not mean that one can only change BL battery after 3 years.
-As Firenock, like all electronic things, will drain a small amount of power (slow drain) when the battery is installed, and thus the battery may die within one year after installation.
-Therefore when Firenock will not be used for a long while, one should remove the battery from the circuit and store the battery in its original holder in a cool place (like inside drawer in a basement).
-By lowering the temperature, the chemistry can be stabilized and would allow the BL battery to last for full 3 years without use.
+BL and BU battery has 36 months and 72 months shelf life respectively.
+Firenock lighted nock likes all electronic device, it will drain a small amount of power (slow drain) when the battery is installed, and thus the battery may die after 9 months if not removed.
+Therefore when Firenock lighted nock is not going to be used for 3 months.
+One should remove the battery from the circuit and store the battery in its original battery case and in a cool place (e.g. basement).

-Target Firenock has a high temperature tolerance, but it is not as good as Hunting Firenock.
-From our tests, we concluded that Target Nocks will work dependably between 32°F and 140°F; which this should be fine for most target purposes.
-In situations where the temperature is lower than 32°F, the duration that the light will operate on a Target Firenock may not be predictable as too low temperature will drop the battery power/voltage output which may cause the digital timer to count incorrectly..
+Target Firenock lighted nock has a high temperature tolerance, but it is not as good as Hunting Firenock lighted nock.
+Target lighted nock will work reliably between 32°F and 140.
+If temperature is lower than 32°F, the duration of light may not be 17 seconds as low temperature will drop the battery power/voltage output which may make the digital timer to count incorrectly.

 Standard 5/16" Fiberglass arrow adapter, this adapter is specially designed to work with Firenock S nock on 5/16" solid fiberglass bow-fishing arrows.